WilliamTakeshi/elixir_reasonml_food_delivery_service/backend/README.md

 - Create and migrate your database with `mix ecto.setup`
 - Start Phoenix endpoint with `mix phx.server`
 - Script for populating the database `mix run priv/repo/seeds.exs`
+- Reset the database and start from seed `mix reset`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.